go-dh/translation-toolkit/_i18n/en/people/people.md

 [everyone is welcome to join the team]

+**Gimena del Río** is a researcher at the [Seminario de Edicion y Crítica Textual](http://www.iibicrit-conicet.gov.ar/) of the National Scientific and Technical Research Council in Buenos Aires, Argentina.
+She teaches Romance Philology and Digital Humanities at the University of Buenos Aires and [LINHD-UNED (Madrid)](http://linhd.uned.es/).
+Her main academic interests deal with the scholarly edition and study of Medieval lyrical poetry and the development, use and methodologies of scholarly digital tools.
+Gimena also coordinates the projects Medieval Dialogue and [Methodologies of Digital Tools applied to Social Sciences and Humanities](http://www.caicyt-conicet.gov.ar/metodologias-en-herramientas-digitales-para-la-investigacion-mhedi/), and collaborates in [Repertorio Digital de la Métrica Medieval Castellana](http://www.remetca.uned.es/) and [Bibliography of Spanish Women Writers](http://www.bieses.net/), among others.
+She is currently the vicepresident of the [Argentinian Association of Digital Humanities](http://aahd.com.ar/).

 **[Alex Gil](http://www.elotroalex.com)** is Digital Scholarship Coordinator for Humanities and History at Columbia University.
 He maintains a robust online and analog research presence on Caribbean literature and digital humanities.
 In 2010-2012 he was a fellow at the Scholars' Lab and NINES at the University of Virginia.
 At Columbia he is one of the founders of the [Studio@Butler](https://studio.cul.columbia.edu/) and the Group for Experimental Methods in the Humanities ([xpmethods](http://xpmethod.plaintext.in/)), which focuses on minimal computing.
 He currently serves as co-chair of the Global Outlook::Digital Humanities ([GO::DH](http://www.globaloutlookdh.org/)) initiative and is actively engaged in several digital humanities projects at Columbia and around the world.